tsackton/taelgar/Species/Languages.md

 %% Background Note:
 There are numerous undeveloped cultures and partially developed cultures that likely speak a Northros language.
 This list should not be considered complete.
 One example is the the [[Vargaldi]], who presumably speak a Northros language, although in game they had numerous Eastros (Slavic) loan words.

-Additionally, this list may be influenced by further development of the lingusitic and cultural mixing that occured in Vostok, Sembaran, and the Western Green Sea as the Skaer/Mariner culture interacted with the Zimka/Northern culture.
-It is not totally clear wheter the language of Vostok should be Northros or Eastros, for example.
+Additionally, this list may be influenced by further development of the linguistic and cultural mixing that occurred in Vostok, Sembaran, and the Western Green Sea as the Skaer/Mariner culture interacted with the Zimka/Northern culture.
+It is not totally clear whether the language of Vostok should be Northros or Eastros, for example.
 %%
 ## Eastros Language Family
-All languages in the Eastros language family derive from ~Mariner Language~, the language spoken by the ancient seafaring culture that originally settled the eastern parts of the Green Sea.
+All languages in the Eastros language family derive from ~Mariner Language~, the language spoken by the ancient seafaring culture that originally settled the eastern parts of the Green Sea and spread as far west as the shores of the [[Western Gulf]].
 They mostly, but not exclusively, use the ~Mariner Language~ alphabet.
 There is at least one subfamily of the Eastros language grouping, the Tollish languages, which developed from Old Tollish, spoken around the Western Gulf in the days before the coming of the Drankorians.

 _Real world analog: Eastros languages are based on Scandinavian, Germanic, and Balto-Slavic languages_
 ##### ~Mariner Language~